30% Ruling Netherlands

 Request for the 30% ruling

-We can apply for the 30% ruling for you on a no cure, no pay basis.
+We can apply for the 30% ruling for you.
 The application is made on behalf of both the expat and the employer together.
 We need a signed approval from you and your employer to make the request.
 A special addendum to the employment agreement should be made for the 30% ruling.
 We provide this and can also help your employer apply the 30% ruling in the payroll.

 Please leave a message with your contact details on this Web site or on info@dutchtaxadvice.nl, or just call directly on +31(0)23-303 7444.